gammazero/pymakeself/README.md

 file_name is the name of the archive to be created

-label is an arbitrary text string describing the package.
-It will be displayed while extracting the files.

-startup_script is the command to be executed from within the directory of extracted files.
-Thus, if you wish to execute a program contain in this directory, you must prefix your command with "./".
-For example, ./program will be fine.
+startup_script is the command to be executed, from within the archive directory, when the archive is extracted.
+If the startup script is located in the archive directory, then prefix it with "./" as a shortcut for specifying its path.
+When the archive is extracted, all of the contained files are put in subdirectory called "install_files".
+If the startup_script needs to refer to the archive directory, then it will first need to cd to the parent directory and then work with the "install_files" subdirectory.
 The script_args are additionnal arguments for this command.

 Here is an example, assuming the user has a package image stored in a /home/joe/mysoft, and he wants to generate a self-extracting package named install_mysoft.py, which will launch the "setup" script initially stored in /home/joe/mysoft : makeself.py /home/joe/mysoft mysoft "Joe's Nice Software Package" ./setup